Welcome to PayPal!

 - Limit your access to our websites, software, systems (including any networks and servers used to provide any of the PayPal services) operated by us or on our behalf, your PayPal account or any of the PayPal services, including limiting your ability to pay or send payments with any of the payment methods linked to your PayPal account, restricting your ability to send payments or make withdrawals;

-- Hold your PayPal balance if reasonably needed to protect against the risk of liability to PayPal or a third party, or if we believe that you may be engaging in potentially fraudulent or suspicious activity and/or transactions or that you have violated our Acceptable Use Policy;
+- Hold the balance in your PayPal account if reasonably needed to protect against the risk of liability to PayPal or a third party, or if we believe that you may be engaging in potentially fraudulent or suspicious activity and/or transactions or that you have violated our Acceptable Use Policy.
+The hold may remain in place longer than 180 days according to Court Orders, Regulatory Requirements or Other Legal Processes;

 - Suspend your eligibility for PayPal's Buyer Protection program and/or PayPal's Seller Protection program;